Grayray75/LegacyFabric-ModList/README.md

 # LegacyFabric-ModList

+⚠️ **This list is outdated and not maintained anymore** For an updated version visit: https://legacyfabric.net/mods.html

 A list of the most mods available for Legacy-Fabric.

 You can get Legacy-Fabric for the [Vanilla Launcher](https://github.com/Legacy-Fabric/fabric-installer#installing) or [MultiMC](https://github.com/Grayray75/LegacyFabric-MultiMC#install-guide)